Hunter-Open-Source-Club/TODO-Team-Name/README.md

 ### Team name: `TODO: TeamName`
 ### Team members:

-rvente, Vente, Blake
+- @rvente, Vente, Blake
-boubascript Diallo, Boubacar
+- @boubascript Diallo, Boubacar
-xuejingao, Gao, Xuejin
+- @xuejingao, Gao, Xuejin

 ### Group info (check all that apply - add an X in the [ ])
 - [ ] We are a Daedalus Google Mentorship group